|

 tucked beneath the arches of a portico that ran the full length

-of a shabby row of shops.
-From the outside it was indistinguishable
+of a row of shabby shops.
+From the outside, it was indistinguishable

 from the rest of the stone wall.